 Hiding the Knobs From View

 An example of what it means to “hide extra knobs” emerged during a Tuesday session at ASAE’s Technology Conference & Exposition last week.
-In a session on abandoning technology, two officials from the American Institute of Architects’ product strategy group—vice president Jeffrey Raymond and senior director Brian McLaren—explained how AIA threw out a number of outdated systems in favor of a more modern and less cruft-laden approach.
+In a session on abandoning technology, two officials from the American Institute of Architects’ product strategy group—vice president Jeffrey Raymond and senior director Brian McLaren—explained how AIA threw out a number of outdated systems in favor of a more modern approach.

 “We’re an agile house now, our team is, and abandoning a technology is key to being agile,” Raymond explained during the session.
 “If you’re holding onto something because it’s a sunk cost, or because it’s been there forever, or because someone is infinitely in love with in for some reason, it’s gonna prevent you from being responsive to the environment that you’re in.”